-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salina is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Salina isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Salina are a mix of both white- and blue-collar jobs.
 Overall, Salina is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Salina who work in office and administrative support (12.53%), sales jobs (8.81%), and management occupations (7.83%).

 In terms of college education, Salina is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.31% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Salina in 2018 was $27,745, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $110,980 for a family of four.
 However, Salina contains both very wealthy and poor people as well.